-Commission Vice-President, Carlo SCARASCIA MUGNOZZA will be its representative at the European Day at the Salonika Fair on September 11 1975.
+Commission Vice-President, Carlo SCARASCIA MUGNOZZA, will be its representative at the opening of the EEC Press and Information Office in Athens on May 14 1976.

 The occasion seems a good one for sending you an information note on the relations between Greece and the European Community.